 A. RPT Statements.
-The Committee shall develop and implement procedures with which it will review and approve the Statements of Retention, Promotion and Tenure criteria, standards, and procedures applicable for members of the tenure-line faculty of each academic unit as required by University Policy 6-303 (/academics/6-303.php).
+The Committee shall develop and implement procedures with which it will review and approve the Statements of Retention, Promotion and Tenure criteria, standards, and procedures applicable for members of the Tenure-line faculty of each academic unit as required by University Policy 6-303.
 Such reviews should be conducted with due concern to the unique characteristics or requirements of the discipline and with the objective of improving the stature of the University by ensuring that such criteria and standards are consistent with the University's commitment to academic excellence.
 Such reviews will be conducted in conjunction with the faculty and administrators of the academic unit being reviewed.
 The Statement of any academic unit may be reviewed at the initiative of the Committee or on a regular schedule which the Committee may establish in consultation with the cognizant senior vice president.
-Requests for reviews other than on such regular schedule may be made to the Committee by the cognizant senior vice president, the University Promotion and Tenure Advisory Committee (see Policy 6-304 (/academics/6304.php)-III-E), or the Graduate Council (pursuant to regular evaluations of academic units per [Policy 6-001 (/academics/6-001.php)]), as well as by deans, department chairpersons, or individual tenure-line faculty members.
+Requests for reviews other than on such regular schedule may be made to the Committee by the cognizant senior vice president, the University Promotion and Tenure Advisory Committee (see Policy 6-304-III-E), or the Graduate Council (pursuant to regular evaluations of academic units per [Policy 6-001]), as well as by deans, department chairpersons, or individual Tenure-line faculty members.
 The Committee shall use its judgment and discretion in formulating responses to such requests.
 The Committee shall annually report on its reviews to the Senate and to the University Promotion and Tenure Advisory Committee.

 - B. Tenured Faculty Review Statements.
-The Committee shall review and approve the Statement of Tenured Faculty Review procedures applicable for the tenured faculty members of each academic unit as required by [Policy 6-303 (/academics/6-303.php)-III-L]. - C. Statements for Review of Career-Line and Adjunct Faculty, and Non-Faculty Instructional Personnel.
-The Committee shall review and approve the Statement of Review, Reappointment and Promotion Criteria, Standards, and Procedures applicable for members of the career-line faculty, adjunct faculty and non-faculty instructional personnel of each academic unit as required by [Policy 6-310 (/academics/6-310.php)]. - D. The Committee is also an appropriate forum for reviewing any proposed changes to University Regulations relating to the above specific functions of the Committee, including any with respect to retention, promotion, or tenure. - 2.
-Other Committees Established by the Senate. - a.
+The Committee shall review and approve the Statement of Tenured Faculty Review procedures applicable for the Tenured faculty members of each academic unit as required by [Policy 6-321]. - C. Statements for Review of Career-Line and Adjunct Faculty, and Non-Faculty Instructional Personnel.
+The Committee shall review and approve the Statement of Review, Reappointment and Promotion Criteria, Standards, and Procedures applicable for members of the Career-line faculty, Adjunct faculty and non-faculty instructional personnel of each academic unit as required by [Policy 6-310]. - D. The Committee is also an appropriate forum for reviewing any proposed changes to University Regulations relating to the above specific functions of the Committee, including any with respect to retention, promotion, or tenure.

+- 2. Other Committees Established by the Senate. - a.
 Other Standing Committees.